 Day 11, We: Tbilisi – free day (GEO)

-If you would like to explore other destinations of Georgia, we can offer private day tours from Tbilisi:
+Breakfast.
+Free day in Tbilisi (guide and transportation are not provided).
+If you wish to explore other destinations of Georgia, we can offer private day tours from Tbilisi:

 For wine lovers

-One-Day Kakheti Wine Tour from Tbilisi
+One-Day Kartli Wine Tour from Tbilisi

 Canyons and natural sites